Warfare in early modern Scotland: Jacobite armies

-The bulk of Jacobite armies were made up of Highlanders, serving in clan regiments.
+The bulk of Jacobite armies were made up of Highlanders, serving in clan regiments in similar vein to their make up in the previous two centuries but had been affected by the Disarming Act deliberately aimed at reducing their capability.
 They were 70 per cent of the forces in the 1715 rebellion and over 90 per cent of those in 1745.
-Most were forced to join by their clan chiefs, landlords or feudal superiors and desertion was a major problem during campaigns.
+Many were forced to join by their clan chiefs, landlords or feudal superiors and desertion was a major problem during campaigns though this had always been a feature of Clan Warfare operating under a loosely voluntary system known as "Calpa" within the clan system.
 The Jacobites suffered from a lack of trained officers.
 A typical clan regiment was made up of a small minority of gentlemen (tacksmen) who would bear the clan name.
-The clan gentlemen formed the front ranks of the unit and were more heavily armed than their impoverished tenants who made up the bulk of the regiment.
+The clan gentlemen formed the front ranks of the unit and were more heavily armed than their tenants who made up the bulk of the regiment and who had been affected more strongly by the efforts to disarm the Gaeltachd.
 Because they served in the front ranks, the gentlemen suffered higher proportional casualties than the common clansman.
-The Jacobites often started campaigns poorly armed.
+The Jacobites often started campaigns poorly armed but improved through weapons captures.
 In the rising of 1745, at the Battle of Prestonpans, some only had swords, Lochaber axes, pitchforks and scythes, but arms tended to become more conventional as the campaigns progressed.
 Only officers and gentlemen were equipped with a broadsword, targe and pistol.
 After the Battle of Culloden in 1746, the Hanoverian commander the Duke of Cumberland reported that there were 2,320 firelocks recovered from the battlefield, but only 190 broadswords.
+However, this figure should be accepted with caution for a number of reasons including that ancestral family swords would be taken off the battlefield by retreating clansmen, that there were enough captured swords to be retained to display around the stately homes of English and Lowland officers, to build "fences" in London by The Duke of Cumberland and that many in the Hanoverian army were retaining captured swords for sale or "souvenirs" of the battle.